Thinklab-SJTU/NAR-CO-Solver/README.md

 To run the code, first install ``torch`` and ``torch_geometric`` according to the official docs ([[PyTorch]](https://pytorch.org/get-started/locally/), [[Geometric]](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)).
-If you face any issues, there are many online resources available.
+The versions we used are ``torch==1.6.0`` and ``torch-geometric==1.6.3``, and we think any newer versions will work too.
+If you face any issues during installation, there are many online resources available.

 Then install the following Python packages:

 ```
-pip install ortools matplotlib yfinance pandas cvxpylayers xlwt
+pip install ortools easydict matplotlib yfinance pandas cvxpylayers xlwt
 ```

 ## Run the Experiments